 Domestic pigs are descended mainly from the wild boar (Sus scrofa) and the Sulawesi warty pig (Sus celebensis), diverging from their closest ancestors about 500,000 years ago according to the Encyclopedia of Life.
-Today, there are an estimated 2 billion domesticated pigs on the planet, mostly classified as a subspecies of wild boars, Sus scrofa domesticus or Sus scrofa scrofa, according to the Integrated Taxonomic Information System (ITIS).
+Currently there are approximately 752 million domestic pigs worldwide, 406 million of which can be found in China, according to Statista.

-Wild pigs vary greatly in size and weight.
+Wild pigs on the other hand vary greatly in size and weight.
 The largest boar is the giant forest hog (Hylochoerus meinertzhageni).
-Native to more than a dozen countries across Africa, it grows up to 6.9 feet (2.1 meters) long and measures 3.6 feet (1.1 m) tall, according to the Encyclopedia of Life.
+Native to more than a dozen countries across Africa, it grows up to 6.6 feet (2 meters) long and measures 3.6 feet (1.1 metres) tall, according to the Encyclopedia of Life.
 Though it is rarely seen, video of the elusive beast was captured in June 2018 by ecologists in Uganda, National Geographic reported.

 The heaviest boar is the Eurasian wild pig (Sus scrofa), which grows to 710 lbs.
 (320 kg), and the smallest boar is the pygmy hog (Sus salvanius).
 This delicate swine grows to a length between 1.8 and 2.4 feet (55 to 71 centimeters) and stands 9.8 inches (25 cm) tall from hoof to shoulder.
 The pygmy hog only weighs 14.5 to 21 lbs.
 (6.6 to 9.7 kg), according to the San Diego Zoo.